Upcoming Meetings of the Blue Ribbon Commission on School Funding:

 Elements of the World Class Education System- Why Equitable Funding is Important

 Every child in the state of Wisconsin deserves to be enrolled in a world-class education system.
-The National Conference of State Legislatures developed four elements that a world-class education system MUST include.
+The National Conference of State Legislatures developed four elements that a world-class education system MUST include in their No Time to Lose Report.
 These elements includes language that clearly shows equitable education funding is the only way to achieve the high standards our students deserve.

 Please feel free to share and use this infographic.